2Obe/BSData/README.md

 For more information visit the dataset-publication: [Industrial Machine Tool Element Surface Defect Dataset](https://arxiv.org/abs/2103.13003)

+If you are looking for a classification dataset we recommend considering our dataset [**Ball Screw Drive Surface Defect Dataset for Classification**](## Ball Screw Drive Surface Defect Dataset for Classification)

 ![dataset demo image](./demo/demo.png)
 On the left image-examples, on the right associated PNG-Annotations.